hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 ### Composition vs. inheritance

+> General rule
-**General rule:** Faced with a problem that composition can solve, you should be biased toward doing so.
+> Faced with a problem that composition can solve, you should be biased toward doing so.
-If you cannot explicitly defend inheritance as a better solution, use composition.
-Composition contains far fewer built-in dependencies than inheritance; it is very often the best choice.
+> If you cannot explicitly defend inheritance as a better solution, use composition.
+Composition contains
+> far fewer built-in dependencies than inheritance; it is very often the best choice.

 Inheritance is a better solution when its use provides high rewards for low risk.